SovereignCloudStack/website/_i18n/en/_posts/blog/2022-08-18-osism-nbde-install.md

 > As an Operator i want to be sure that storage's is encrypted, as a DevOps i think it is hard to integrated with Automation.

-That was the intention to integrate NBDE in OSISM.
+This was the sparking intention to integrate NBDE in OSISM.

 Network Bound Disk Encryption is a method to automatically handle LUKS for bare metal system in location such as data centers.
-It should protect against unauthorized access to data on storage devices in case of loss or vendor lifecycle management.
+Its purpose is to protect against unauthorized access to data on storage devices in case of loss or vendor lifecycle management.

-The involved components Luks, Clevis and Tang:
+The involved components Luks, Clevis and Tang in one figure:

 <figure class="figure mx-auto d-block" style="width:70%">
   <a href="{% asset "blog/clevis_boot_procedure.png" @path %}">